-In grades 2 through 12, a student's vertical scale score on the TELPAS reading assessment determines the student's proficiency level for the domain of reading.
+In grades 2 through 12, a student's scale score on a TELPAS domain determines the student's proficiency level for that domain.
 To facilitate the monitoring of a student's progress from one year to the next, TELPAS results for individual students include the student's proficiency level rating and scale score for the previous and current year.
 Proficiency level cut scores are discussed in the Performance Standards section of this chapter.